mambelli/git-novice/episodes/15-python-project-and-testing.md

 - Make our repository follow a 'standard' Python project format
 - Add a test and testing framework
-- Run the tests and a linter on GitLab - using a branch and a Pull Request
+- Run the tests and a linter on GitHub - using a branch and a Pull Request

 ::::::::::::::::::::::::::::::::::::::::::::::::::